Board of Directors

 The Directors are the official governing body of the College for Bishops, overseeing all matters of the College, including structure, finances, programs and curriculum.
 This group of appointed bishops and leaders from around the Church assesses past performance and plans for the future.

-The Most Rev'd Michael B. Curry, President
+The Most Rev'd Sean Rowe, President

-The Most Reverend Michael Bruce Curry was installed as the 27th Presiding Bishop and Primate of The Episcopal Church on November 1, 2015.
+Rowe is married to Carly Rowe, a Christian educator; they have a daughter named Lauren.The Most Reverend Michael Bruce Curry was installed as the 27th Presiding Bishop and Primate of The Episcopal Church on November 1, 2015.
 He was elected and confirmed at the 78th General Convention of The Episcopal Church in Salt Lake City, UT, on June 27, 2015.
 He is the Chief Pastor and serves as President and Chief Executive Officer of the Domestic and Foreign Missionary Society and chair of the Executive Council of The Episcopal Church.

 The RT Rev’d J. Russell Kendrick Vice-President Diocese of the Central Gulf Coast